 - Refuse to move out at the end of the tenancy

 So, if you want to keep your place, make sure you’re following the rules agreed upon, and maintain the property as much as possible.
 Try to dispose of your rubbish correctly and respect sleeping hours.
 Don’t forget to report anything that your landlord needs to check.
 Otherwise, current issues might worsen, and you’ll need to move out.
 Having a good relationship with the landlord is best because you might get price benefits and other advantages.
+We also advise you to complete rental applications to apply for rental.
+So your realtor could find the most suitable property.
+For example, use 410 form if you apply for a rental in Ontario.

 What are your landlord’s obligations?